 Some endure – some enjoy

 Yes, it has been unseasonable weather – wet, cool, and windy at times.
 And lots of people are complaining about it and bemoaning that summer hasn’t turned out as they’d hoped.

-Over the past few weeks, especially since the school holidays began, I’ve seen families and groups wandering about on Bournemouth’s beautiful beach and gardens – in blustery weather and wearing rain gear over their summer shorts trying to make the best of their seaside holiday in the rain.
+Over the past few weeks, especially since the school holidays began, I’ve seen families and groups wandering about on Bournemouth’s beautiful beach and through the lovely gardens – in blustery weather and wearing rain gear over their summer shorts trying to make the best of their seaside holiday in the rain.